-During the year ended 31 December 2023 and as at the date of this report the members of the AIM compliance & corporate governance committee are Andrew Chubb (chair of the committee), Edward Bowie and David Pelham.
+During the year ended 31 December 2024 the members of the AIM compliance & corporate governance committee were Andrew Chubb (chair of the committee), Edward Bowie and David Pelham (resigned 13 January 2025).
+As at the date of this report the members of the AIM compliance & corporate governance committee are Andrew Chubb (chair of the committee), Edward Bowie and Adam Davidson (appointed 13 January 2025).